dwyl/process-handbook/how-to-create-personas.md

 ### Why?

 Personas help us picture
-and empathise with the _people_ using our product.
+and _empathise_ with the _people_ using our product.
 This is key to the success of the product for ensuring that it is built to address the person's needs as opposed to fulfilling the subjective vision of the creators or the convenience of the team building it.
-They help to focus a build
-by providing a precise definition of a user, rather than a nebulous "user on the site/app".
+Personas provide a precise definition of the _person_ using the product, rather than a nebulous "user on the site/app".
 Personas remind the team of the *motives* and reasons *why* people _need_ it to offer the functionality that is being built.